MicrosoftDocs/azure-docs/articles/storage/blobs/upgrade-to-data-lake-storage-gen2.md

 ## Impact on costs

-Storage costs aren't impacted, but transactions costs are impacted.
+While the operation of upgrade to gen2 itself is free and storage costs aren't impacted, but transactions costs are impacted.
 Use these pages to assess compare costs.

 - [Block blob pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).